-North Hollywood was long overdue for a sh*tshow bar, and they just got one.
-El Tejano certainly gets messy quickly on a weekend, but that front patio of theirs is one hell of a good time.
+El Tejano certainly becomes a shot-fueled slopfest quickly on a weekend, but no one can tell you that front patio of theirs isn’t a hell of a good time on a Saturday afternoon.
 With a full bar and everything from cornhole to life-sized Connect Four, if your group of friends can’t find fun here, you need new friends.
 Drinks are dirt cheap (and come served in gigantic plastic goblets) and there’s even a self-serve tortilla chip bin.
 Everybody wins.

 Laugh all you want, but when it comes to skipping out on a night at Dave & Buster’s, the joke’s simply on you.
 This adult Chuck E. Cheese for the drinking inclined is always a good time, and the Hollywood and Highland location is not nearly as depressing as the one you went to in Omaha.
 So grab your nearest 15 friends who know how to live their lives to the fullest and start racking up those game tickets.
 Warning: be there by 10pm or be prepared to wait in line.